 OUR STORY

-Why do we focus on the seniors?
-Because I (Ana) have noticed after 8 years of living in this area, in a housing building, many of them live alone, and on some occasions, sadly, I have found out that some of them have passed away alone in their homes.
-This was the main reason to create a space where we could check on them, and rebuild our community, reconnecting with each other while we all create art in an inclusive and non-judgemental environment.
+Initially, we aimed to work with senior residents at Toronto Community Housing buildings on the East End because I have noticed after 11 years of living in this area, in a housing building, many of them live alone.
+On some occasions, sadly, I have found out that some of them have passed away alone in their homes.
+This was the main reason to create a space where we can check on them, and reconnect with each other while we all create art in an inclusive space.

 WHEN WE STARTED